transcom/mymove-docs/docs/backend/guides/dtod/testing-dtod.md

 - Environment variables can be changed inside of `.envrc.local`
 - Runing `export DTOD_USE_MOCK=false` after `direnv allow`
+- `export DTOD_USE_MOCK=false make server_run`

 :::note
-If you run the server in Goland, be sure to refresh the Goland environment.
+If you are not using the plugin [better-direnv](https://plugins.jetbrains.com/plugin/19275-better-direnv) and you are running the server in Goland, be sure to refresh the Goland environment.
 :::

 ## Triggering the DTOD Call